Siroopfles/NovaPort/.nova/workflows/nova-leaddeveloper/WF_DEV_EXTERNAL_LIBRARY_INTEGRATION_001_v1.md

         - Instruct to create a Markdown document in the project's `docs/` directory.
         - The document should cover purpose, configuration, and usage examples of the wrappers.
   2.  **LeadDeveloper Action:**
-      - Ensure a final `CustomData APIUsage:[LibraryName]_IntegrationNotes_v1` (or similar) entry is logged to ConPort, summarizing the integration and linking to all related artifacts.
+      - Ensure a final `CustomData APIUsage:[LibraryName]_IntegrationNotes_v1` (or similar) entry is logged to NovaPort-MCP, summarizing the integration and linking to all related artifacts.
       - Update the main `Progress` item to 'DONE'.
       - Report completion to `Nova-Orchestrator`.

-**Key ConPort Items Involved:**
+**Key NovaPort-MCP Items Involved:**

 - Progress (integer `id`)
 - Decisions (integer `id`)